jacekel/Windows11_theme/README.md

 # EpicLice — Windows11 Themes (Other)

-EpicLice is a warm, energizing Windows 11 theme by Jacek Łaszewski and Copilot.
+EpicLice is a warm, energizing Windows 11 by Microsoft.com | theme by Jacek Łaszewski and Copilot.
 It pairs a sunlit color palette with custom wallpapers, icon swatches, and a ready-to-use `.theme` file so you can quickly apply a cohesive look across your desktop.

 ## Contents